DinoChiesa/Apigee-Java-Simple-MultipartForm/README.md

 ## License

-This material is Copyright 2018 Google Inc. and is licensed under the [Apache 2.0 License](LICENSE).
+This material is Copyright 2018 Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the Java code as well as the API Proxy configuration.

 ## Bugs